Detecting Coordinated Behaviour on Video-First Platforms: The Challenge of Multimodality and Complex Similarity on TikTok: Introduction

-We apply our approach to a prominent short-video-based platform, TikTok, which provides an archetypical representation of a recommender-based short-video system.
-Currently the globally most downloaded social media platform \citep{statista2024apps}, TikTok has evolved from being primarily associated with dancing and lip-syncing, to a highly relevant political environment \citep{Reuters2024}.
-The relevance of TikTok for the detection of coordinated behaviour was accentuated during the recent Romanian elections, where TikTok user accounts were reportedly paid to promote a pro-Russian candidate who had previously received minimal recognition and subsequently performed well in the elections \citep{tiktok_romanian_elections, ifes_romanian_election_annulment, bbc_tiktok_romanian_election}.
+To address these challenges, we contribute a novel approach to detect coordination on video-first platforms.
+The approach has two key features.
+First, we address the prominence of multimedia content by accounting for coordination across multiple modalities, represented as the layers of a multilayer network.
+In particular, we consider video frames, audio transcript, music, video description, URLs and hashtags, both individually and in combination.
+Second, we select and validate similarity functions to evaluate whether groups of related (but not necessarily identical) video-based social media posts are part of the same coordinated information diffusion process.

-We work with the Researcher API to evaluate the feasibility of our approach within the constraints of the API context.
-Our data contains videos and slide shows posted within the two weeks prior to the 2024 European Parliament elections and is gathered using the hashtags that were used the most by German political party accounts during this period.
-To identify signals of possible coordination, we build a multilayer network, where in each layer two user accounts are connected based on a different type of co-action, e.g.~having posted a very similar video description at a very similar time.
-Finally, we investigate the resulting clusters of accounts, using different network filtering approaches, to identify and further examine patterns of potential coordination.
+We apply our method to TikTok.
+TikTok is an archetypical video-first platform that is known for being specifically a recommender-based short-video system, and it is well-established as a major social media platform with political relevance.
+The platform’s user base has expanded beyond the predominantly young demographic and right-wing content of its early years \parencite{Brodovskaya2022, Weimann2020}.
+Various types of actors are now well-represented on the platform.
+Although TikTok prohibits paid political ads, it has become an important arena for political campaigns of various kinds.
+Political parties in several countries conduct election campaigns on the platform \parencite{Cervi2021, Widholm2024, Grantham2024, tiktok_politics_religion_culture, Albertazzi2023}, which is also used for advocacy campaigns and protest mobilisation \parencite{Brodovskaya2022, Hohner2024}, as a space for playful meme politics \parencite{Vijay2021, Cervi2023, Hautea2021}, and in war propaganda \parencite{Bsch2024}.
+The relevance of TikTok for the detection of coordinated behaviour was accentuated during the recent Romanian elections, during which TikTok users were reportedly paid to promote a pro-Russian candidate who had previously received minimal recognition and subsequently performed well in the elections \parencite{tiktok_romanian_elections, ifes_romanian_election_annulment, bbc_tiktok_romanian_election}.